t-siri/portfolio-2021/_pages/work/work-codebots-v1.md

 During my employment with <a href="/workingmouse" target="_blank">WorkingMouse</a> I had the opportunity to work with <a href="/codebotsmarketing">Codebots</a> and developed Codebots marketing website.

 I had the opportunity to learn a new programming language Jekyll and applied my skill sets in front-end development to build the website.

-The site is responsive on all devices, and is accessible.
 {% endcontentfor %}

 {% contentfor problem %}
 Codebots required a faster marketing website with more modern aesthetics and interaction.

 Being a sister company of WorkingMouse.
 I had the opportunity to develop the front-end of this website using Jekyll - HTML, SCSS, JavaScript and Jekyll liquids.
-It was also crucial for this site to responsive, and accessible.
+It was also crucial for this site to be responsive and accessible.

 <a href="/codebotsmarketing">View the website here.</a>
 {% endcontentfor %}